RonaldIaxaduv/GodYarnIt/README.md

 The **Variable Storage** node is one of the many ways that your dialogues can interact with your game.
 It is in charge of storing the values that your dialogues use at runtime and can be also accessed through certain script function calls like `set_value(name,value)` and `get_value(name)`.

-At least one Variable Storage node must be added to your scene hierarchy in order to run yarn programs using the yarn<sub>runner</sub>.
-It can be found in the Create Node Popup in the [Godot Editor](https://docs.godotengine.org/en/stable/getting_started/step_by_step/scenes_and_nodes.html#editor).
+At least one Variable Storage node must be added to your scene hierarchy in order to run yarn programs using the Yarn Runner.
+It can be found in the [Create Node Popup in the Godot Editor](https://docs.godotengine.org/en/stable/getting_started/step_by_step/nodes_and_scenes.html#creating-your-first-scene).

 1. Signals: